By Paul Hanrahan, Talent Acquisition Manager for the South Coast and Central UK region of Enterprise.

-When James applied to Enterprise Rent A Car to join our Management Training Programme, he interviewed very well, and was an exceptionally interesting person to talk to regarding his life experiences and his career to date.
+When James applied to Enterprise to join our Management Training Programme, he interviewed very well and was an exceptionally interesting person to talk to regarding his life experiences and his career to date.

 Hardly an unfair request to enable a fantastic candidate to begin their hopefully long and successful career with us.